hashicorp/consul/website/source/docs/acl/acl-system.html.md

 policies tend to all look nearly identical so a service identity is a policy template to aid in avoiding boilerplate policy creation.

-At authorization time a service identity acts like an additional policy was attached to the token with the following contents:
+During the authorization process, the configured service identity is automatically applied as a policy with the following preconfigured [ACL rules](/docs/acl/acl-system.html#acl-rules-and-scope):

 ```hcl
 // Allow the service and its sidecar proxy to register into the catalog.